Last updated on April 9, 2026

 Old Gnawbone

 Adventures in the Forgotten Realms brought us a very valuable green dragon, Old Gnawbone, which creates Treasure tokens equivalent to how much combat damage you deal to an opponent.
-By attacking with Old Gnawbone alone, you get seven Treasure tokens.
-Make that 14 with Parallel Lives and 28 with having Doubling Season on the field simultaneously.
+By attacking with Old Gnawbone alone, you get seven Treasure tokens, reimbursing the cost of the card.
+Of course, you'll want some haste enablers in play to do essentially make Old Gnawbone free, but the creatures you already have in play can generate Treasure as well.

 #3.
 Parallel Lives